lookupdaily/thermostat/README.md

 As a homeowner,
 so that I can save on bills,
 I want a powersaving mode which will set maximum temperature to 25 degrees.

+As a homeowner,
+so that I can keep my children cold,
+I want a reset button that changes the temperature back to 20 degrees.
 ```